Last updated: 26 June 2020

 Can I claim for a tenancy if I am also the landlord?

-No, you can only apply for tenancies in cases where you or your business (or any other business that you may control) are not the tenant.
+No, you can only apply for tenancies in cases where you or your business (or any other business that you may control or own) are not the tenant.
+The landlord and tenant must be different entities and/or people.

 If I am a local council tenant and deemed to be the owner of the property for land tax purposes can I still apply for the grant?